 |---|---|---|

-| get_sentence | def get_sentence(self) -> Union[Dict[str, Any], List[Any]] | Return the current recognized sentence with timestamps.
-In a callback, returns a single sentence as Dict[str, Any].
-See Sentence information. |
+| get_sentence | def get_sentence(self) -> Union[Dict[str, Any], List[Any]] | Gets the current recognized sentence and its timestamp information.
+A callback returns a single sentence, so this method returns Dict[str, Any].
+For details, see Sentence (Sentence). |

-| get_request_id | def get_request_id(self) -> str | Return the request ID. |
+| get_request_id | def get_request_id(self) -> str | Gets the request_id of the request. |

 Sentence information (Sentence)